Occupational Therapist Assistant & Physiotherapist Assistant

 Reviews the recommendation of the Promotion Committee.

-Brings pink copy of Supplemental Form for admission to supplemental as well as photo ID.
+Provides evidence of payment and copy of supplemental form for admission to supplemental exam as well as photo ID if asked.

 Sets date for supplemental examination.